-- A: The term "public official" or "Government Official" has a broad meaning.
-May include: - " Anyone who works for the government - " Anyone who works for a government-owned business - " Candidates for public office - " Anyone who performs a government-related function, through employment, election or appointment, such as regulators, customs officials and tax collectors. - " Most hospital employees and administrators outside of the United States, as most hospitals outside of the United States are government-owned or operated.
+A: The term "public official" or "Government Official" has a broad meaning.
+It covers anyone who works for the government or for a government-owned business as well as candidates for public office.
+This includes people who perform a government-related function, through employment, election or appointment, such as regulators, customs officials and tax collectors.
+It also includes most hospital employees and administrators outside of the United States because most hospitals outside of the United States are government-owned or operated.